SreenandanS/finance-rag/README.md

 ## 1. Problem Statement

-The challenge is to build a "production grade, streaming native, agentic system"  for the finance world. [cite_start]The core requirement is to use the Pathway framework as the streaming data engine to create applications that react to data as it arrives, moving beyond traditional batch processing.
+The challenge is to build a "production grade, streaming native, agentic system"  for the finance world.
+The core requirement is to use the Pathway framework as the streaming data engine to create applications that react to data as it arrives, moving beyond traditional batch processing.

 This solution must leverage streaming to enable features like "always up to date metrics" and "live indexes that refresh as documents and events change".